Measles resurgence in the United States: 2018 New Jersey outbreak

-Washington and Oregon
+2019 California outbreak

+From January to April 2019, 21 cases of measles were reported in California.
+The CDC published a summary of one outbreak caused by an unvaccinated teenager traveling to England.
+During the 2019 resurgence, two California universities, Cal State Los Angeles and University of California, Los Angeles, had to quarantine over 300 students and faculty.

+2019 Pacific Northwest outbreak

 The areas surrounding Vancouver, Washington, namely in Clark County, experienced an outbreak of measles in late 2018 and early 2019.
 The area was referred to as an "anti-vaccination hotspot" and the vaccination rate was 78%, which is too low for herd immunity.
 Oregon had reported that four residents have contracted measles due to the outbreak in neighboring Clark County.

 As of April 2019, 74 confirmed cases of measles had been reported to the health department.
 More than half of those who fell ill were under the age of 10, and 70 of them had not been vaccinated or had unknown vaccination status.
 The remaining three people had received one dose of the measles vaccine.

 In response to the outbreak, Representative Paul Harris proposed a measure that would remove the ability for parents to refuse any of the required childhood vaccines for philosophical reasons, otherwise keeping medical and religious exemptions.
 The bill was later amended to limit exemptions for the measles, mumps, rubella vaccine (MMR) vaccine.
 Children would not be allowed to attend public or private schools or day-care without evidence of vaccination or approved exemption documents.
 The bill was passed in April 2019.